prasanth198307/HRApp/replit.md

 ### For All Users
 - **Change Password**: Click user menu in sidebar > "Change Password"
 - Requires current password and new password (min 8 characters)
+- **Forgot Password**: Click "Forgot your password?" on the login page to submit a reset request

+### Password Reset Request Workflow
+1. User clicks "Forgot your password?" on the login page
+2. User enters their email and submits the request
+3. Admin sees the request on their dashboard
+4. Admin resets the password via User Accounts (Org Admin) or Organizations > Manage Admins (Super Admin)
+5. Admin dismisses the request from the dashboard

 ### For Super Admin
 - **Reset Org Admin Password**: Organizations page > Click "Manage Admins" (Users icon) > Click "Reset Password" (Key icon)
 - Sets a new password directly without knowing the old password
+- **View Reset Requests**: Dashboard shows pending reset requests from all organizations

 ### Emergency Super Admin Password Reset (Database Command)
 If you're locked out of the Super Admin account, run this SQL command: